L8X/GameOptimizer/readme.md

 Optimizes your Roblox Game Session for best FPS and minimal visual bugs.

-Works best in your autoexec (autoexecute) folder!
+# How to Use

 Load using:

 ```lua
 loadstring(game:HttpGetAsync("https://raw.githubusercontent.com/L8X/GameOptimizer/main/src.lua", false))()
 ```

+Works best in your autoexec (autoexecute) folder!

 # Visual Differences Example